airpick/studyNotes/Code/Web/cssNotes.md

 ex: `grid-template-rows: repeat(100, 50px);`
 The above example will output 100 rows, each with a `50px` height.

+##### 14.1.2.2 MinMax Function `minmax()`
+This function is used to limit the size of items when the grid container changes size.

+To do this you need to specify the acceptable size range for your item.
+ex: `grid-template-rows: 100px minmax(50px, 200px);`

+In the code above, `grid-template-rows` is set to create two rows: the first has 100px height, and the second has the minimum height of 50px and the maximum height of 200px.

 #### 14.1.3 Grid Column Gap `grid-column-gap`
 Defines the gap which will occur between each column.